jingxiangmo/jingxiangmo/README.md

 ### Greetings!
 I'm Jingxiang Mo

-- 🔭 I'm a second-year student at McGill University studying Finance and CS
+I aspire to solve problems with software engineering, financial engineering, and entrepreneurial skills.
+I am currently a student at McGill University studying Computer Science and Finance.
-- 🌱 I’m currently in Montreal
-- 👯 I’m looking to collaborate on FinTech projects
-- ♟️ I'm always down to play a chess game!